 Edna Garrett was hardworking, caring, kind, and funny.
 She was a disciplinarian, an entrepreneur, and a role model.
 We should all be lucky enough to have a Mrs. G in our lives.

 This one rings true as I’ve raised my family while not living near my immediate family.
-But just as Blair, Tootie, Jo and Natalie had each other’s backs, I know that my friends and I have each other’s backs.
+But just as Blair, Tootie, Jo, and Natalie had each other’s backs, I know that my friends and I have each other’s backs.

 4. Speaking of friends, make sure one can make you laugh and one knows about cars and fixing things.

-Seriously, now that we are adults, isn’t it imperative that you have a friend who cracks you up like Natalie did?
+Seriously, now that we are adults, isn’t it imperative that you have a friend who cracks you up as Natalie did?
 And a friend who knows how to fix things or what might be wrong with your car like Jo did?